LWUU/ML-LinR_LogR_JS/README.md

 # ML-LinR_LogR_JS
-This is a basic machine learning library for linear and logistic regression, the fundamental hyper-parameter settings (learning rate, lambda, iterations) are included.
+This is a basic machine learning library for linear and logistic regression, the fundamental hyperparameter settings (learning rate, lambda, iterations) are included.

 You can use it by copying the entire function to the source code or create your own library by modifying it.

-I expected there is a lot of room to be improved for the algorithm.
-In case you (lucky enough to) find any of the bugs or have any feedback positive or negative, I am really looking forward to knowing it, and will try my best to make this work better!
+I highly expected the room for the algorithm improvement.
+In case you (lucky enough) find a bug or have any feedback positive or negative, I am really looking forward to knowing it, and of course will try my best to make this work better!

 ### Get started by training the first model
 ```js
 //Load the training sets (this is an example)